ergoserv/handbook/guides/command_objects.md

 ## Conventions

-* Commands go under the `app/commands` directory if it doesn't related to any service.
-If it's a part of some service it can be under `app/services/some_service` directory (e.g. `GoogleService::RefreshUserDataCommand`).
+* Commands go under the `app/commands` directory.
+In case when a command is a part of a module, consider placing it into the directory structure suggested by [Service Modules](guides/service_modules.md).
 * Command name should have suffix `Command`.
 * Command name should contain a verb (e.g. `PostPublishCommand`).
 * Command should have only one public method (`#perform`).